Anthony-Nolan/Atlas/README.md

       migration runner has been known to struggle to cope with large migrations of existing data.
      In such cases the data may need to be manually migrated

+####Dependencies

+The service has external dependencies on two services, the `DonorService` and `HlaService`.
+By default the configuration points to the deployed development instances of these service - locally the api keys for these services will need adding to the `Settings/SecureSettings` file.

 ## Terminology